DogeTheBeast/College_notes/CHEM 154/Unit 8/Gibb's Free Energy.md

 And at constant pressure and temperature,
 $${\LARGE \Delta G = \Delta H - T \Delta S}$$

+Gibb's Free Energy can be used to determine the spontaneity of a process.

 ---
 Read also - [[Entropy]]